saikojosh/Trawler-Std/README.md

 ## In Detail

 ### Log Output
 If you configure the `file` stream then the stdout and stderr of your application will be combined and written to the same log file.
 It's recommended that your application uses a logging framework such as [Bunyan ](https://www.npmjs.com/package/bunyan) to manage log output instead of relying on the `console.*` methods.
+This will prevent your Trawler log file from becoming bloated.

 However, if you want to see your application's stdout and stderr in the console you can set the `console.stdout` and `console.stderr` config properties to true in `package.json`, or use the `--stdout`, `--stderr` or `--stdall` CLI arguments.